raizacf/RaizaClaudino/README.md

 &emsp;

 - 🔭 I’m currently working as a software engineer at [SumUp](https://www.sumup.com/en-us/) for the Acquisition Tribe.
-- 🌱 I'm currently learning Python
+- 🌱 At this moment I'm learning Python
 - 💬 Ask me about **AWS, Golang, Ruby, SQL/NoSQL Databases**

 &emsp;